zowe/docs-site/docs/user-guide/mvd-using.md

 ## Zowe Desktop application plug-ins

-Application plug-ins are applications that you can use to access the mainframe and to perform various tasks.
-Developers can create application plug-ins using a sample application as a guide.
+Application plugins are applications that you can use to access the mainframe and to perform various tasks.
+Developers can create application plugins using a sample application as a guide.
 The following application plug-ins are installed by default:

 ### Hello World Sample
-The Hello World sample application plug-in for developers demonstrates how to create a dataservice and how to create an application plug-in using Angular and using React.
+The Hello World sample application plugin for developers demonstrates how to create a dataservice and how to create an application plugin using Angular and using React.

 ### IFrame Sample
 Github Sample Repo: